 7. Collagen May Help Maintain Your Muscle Mass

 As you age, your body gradually starts to lose its muscle mass.
 Taking collagen supplements may help enhance your workout results by boosting muscle growth and strength.
-However, more research data is still needed to discover the full potential collagen has to improve muscle growth.
+However, more research data is still needed to discover the full potential that powdered collagen has to improve muscle growth.